A search engine for your cookbooks

 If you’re like me, you have

 over 400 a few cookbooks that are sadly underused in your kitchen.
 As much as I like browsing through cookbooks, once I had more than 20 or so, it became impossible to make good use of all of them.
 When I have a particular type of recipe or ingredient in mind, I usually check the indexes of half a dozen likely candidates, and then, if I don’t find what I’m after, I turn to the internet.
 The vast majority of my cookbooks are ignored – at least, they used to be.
-I discovered Eat Your Books a week ago, and am still blown away by its brilliance.
+When I discovered Eat Your Books, I was blown away by its brilliance.
 It’s not a recipe site, yet it is the single greatest thing to happen to cooking since the invention of cookbooks.

 Eat Your Books is a huge database which allows users to search through their own personal cookbooks in order to find just the right recipe.
 Once you’ve told the site which books you own, you can search them for whatever ingredients you have on hand and/or the cuisine you feel like eating.
 Sound impossible?
 I would have thought so too, but it turns out it just took a lot of hard work: the clever folks at Eat Your Books have manually indexed 1.8 million recipes from more than 160,000 cookbooks (and counting).
 The indexing does not include the actual amounts or recipe instructions, but rather the list of ingredients, so that you can search for the perfect recipe, then find that book on your shelf in order to make it.